laderast/RBootcamp_old/chapter1.md

 The first thing we are going to is think about how we represent variables in a plot.

-We need to figure out how to visually represent a variable in our dataset to some sort of aesthetic property.
+How do we visually represent a variable in our dataset?
 Take a look at this graph.
-What variable is mapped to `y`, and what is mapped to `x`, and what is mapped to color?
+What variable is mapped to `y`, and what is mapped to `x`, and what is mapped to `color`?

 ***=pre_exercise_code
 ```{r}